Bit1100/React-Redux-MaterialUI-Search-App/README.md

 ## State Management

-Used Redxu for catering all the components data needs.
+Used Redux for catering all the components data needs.

 ## Best Practices